 La.
 Grace.
-And why is He excepted, pray my Lord?
+And why is he excepted, pray my lord?

 L. Town.
-I hope, Madam, you have no Objection to his Company?
+I hope, Madam, you have no objection to his company.

 La.
 Grace.
-Your particular Orders, upon my being
+Your particular orders, upon my being here,

-here, look, indeed, as if you thought I had not.
+look, indeed, as if you thought I had not.

 L. Town.
-And your Ladyship's Inquiry into the Reason of those Orders, shew at least, it was not a Matter indifferent to you!
+And your ladyship's inquiry into the reason of these orders, shew, at least, it was not a matter indifferent to you!

 La.
 Grace.
-Lord! you make the oddest Constructions,
+Lord! you make the oddest constructions, brother.